nablarise/MatheuristicKit.jl/src/TreeSearch/README.md

 # TreeSearch

-A flexible and extensible tree search framework for Julia, part of the NablaMatheuristicKit package.
+A flexible and extensible tree search framework for Julia, part of the MatheuristicKit package.
 This module provides implementations of common tree search algorithms for solving combinatorial optimization problems.

 ## Overview